 - Brown bananas.
 The bananas pictured above were the perfect level of ripeness.
 It might be tempting to use a less ripe banana because it’s what you have on hand, but this makes a big difference in the level of moisture/sweetness so I recommend waiting.

 - Instant espresso powder.
-I used this instant espresso powder (affiliate link) that I purchased for a recipe several months back (dirty chai spiced pecans – they’re EPIC).
 Besides using it to make an actual espresso, this works beautifully in recipes because it has a superfine texture and an intense flavor.

 - Flax “egg”.
 For this banana bread, I used what’s referred to as a “flax egg” instead of real eggs.
 Just mix flax into liquid (1:2 ratio), then let it sit for a few minutes.
 The result is a cohesive, gel-like substance that acts similarly to an egg!
 It’s a great option for vegan baking, or when you run out of the real thing.

 - Dark Chocolate (70%).
 I used a 3 oz bar instead of a bag of chips/chunks here for two reasons.
 1) I prefer it chopped into irregular-sized pieces, and 2) the chocolate is higher quality and you can find more variety in cocoa content.

-It took a couple of tests to get right, but I love everything about the way this espresso banana bread turned out!
+It took a couple of tests to get right, but I love everything about the way this espresso banana bread turned out.
 It’s perfectly moist and has a rich and complex flavor.
-I also kept the ingredients very “vegan-friendly” so if you prefer a 100% plant-based bread, just be sure to use a milk alternative and be mindful when choosing the chocolate.
+I also kept the ingredients plant-based as long as you’re mindful of the chocolate you choose.
+Enjoy this fun twist on a classic!